eul94458/MHRPDJ/500mPOP/README.md

-Readme
+Due to some copyright problem, source codes can be open accessed while data used are not uploaded to this repository.

-In order to execute the codes, you have download all population census data from:
+In order to execute those codes, you have to download all population census data from:

 https://www.e-stat.go.jp/gis/statmap-search?page=1&type=1&toukeiCode=00200521